alistair-kane/InPost-Technical-Assignment/README.md

 Health check: **http://127.0.0.1:8000/health**

-Backend is now running, open a new terminal :)
+Backend is now running, open a new terminal for the frontend

 #### 3. Web (`apps/web`)